 If, through no intentional or negligent conduct, a producer or importer cannot report within the time period specified in section (a)(2) above, the producer or importer may notify the executive officer of the required data as soon as reasonably possible and may provide a written explanation of the cause of the delay in reporting.
 If, based on the written explanation and the surrounding circumstances, the executive officer determines that the conditions of this section (a)(5) have been met, timely notification shall be deemed to have occurred.

-Prohibited activities regarding PM alternative gasoline formulations.
+Prohibited activities regarding Predictive Model alternative gasoline formulations.

-No producer or importer shall sell, offer for sale, supply, or offer for supply from its production or import facility California gasoline which is reported pursuant to section 2265(a) as a PM alternative gasoline formulation subject to PM alternative specifications if any of the following occur:
+No producer or importer shall sell, offer for sale, supply, or offer for supply from its production or import facility California gasoline which is reported pursuant to section (a) as a Predictive Model alternative gasoline formulation subject to Predictive Model alternative specifications if any of the following occur:

-The identified PM alternative specifications do not meet the criteria for approval in the applicable Predictive Model Procedures; or
+The identified Predictive Model alternative specifications do not meet the criteria for approval in the applicable Predictive Model Procedures; or

-The producer was prohibited by section 2265(c) from electing to sell or supply the gasoline as a PM alternative gasoline formulation; or
+The producer was prohibited by section (c) from electing to sell or supply the gasoline as a Predictive Model alternative gasoline formulation; or

-The gasoline fails to conform with any PM flat limit in the identified PM alternative specifications (see section 2262.4(b) in the case of specifications for Reid vapor pressure); or
+The gasoline fails to conform with any Predictive Model flat limit in the identified Predictive Model alternative specifications (see section 2262.4(b) in the case of specifications for Reid vapor pressure); or

-With respect to any property for which the producer or importer has identified a PM averaging limit.
+With respect to any property for which the producer or importer has identified a Predictive Model averaging limit.

-the gasoline exceeds the applicable PM average limit, and no designated alternative limit for the property has been established for the gasoline in accordance with section 2264(a); or
+the gasoline exceeds the applicable Predictive Model average limit, and no designated alternative limit for the property has been established for the gasoline in accordance with section 2264(a); or

 a designated alternative limit for the property has been established for the gasoline in accordance with section 2264(a), and either of the following occur: